the-real-i9/Backend-Topics-Study/Learn/Databases/ER Modeling.md

 An entity type's rectangle is divided into two.
 The **upper part** of the rectangle <u>displays the name of the entity</u>, and the **lower part** <u>lists the names of the attributes</u>.

 The first attribute(s) to be listed is the primary key for the entity type, if known.
-The name(s) of primary key attribute(s) can be labeled with the tag `{PK}` (if other attributes follow, if not (only primary key is listed), it can be ommited).
+The name(s) of primary key attribute(s) can be labeled with the tag `{PK}` (provided other attributes follow, if not (i.e. only the primary key is listed), it can be ommited).

 The name of an attribute is written in `camelCase` (first-letter in lowercase).